muhammedshamilv/e-commerce-backend/Readme.md

 To view API documentation go to

-admin should be loged in to admin site to access API documentation and redoc
+admin should be logged in to admin site to access API documentation and redoc

 ```
 http://127.0.0.1:8000/swagger/